daniellyz/MergeION2/README.md

 # Visualized spectra of the first compound (ID) found:
 library_visualizer(query$SELECTED, id = id_found[1])

-# Visualized compound (ID) by compound the spectra found:
+# Visualized compound (ID) by compound the spectra found using a loop:

 for (id in id_found){
  library_visualizer(query$SELECTED, id = id)